Students can apply to our graduate programs online through the University of Rochester Graduate Online Admission Application system.

-PLEASE NOTE: There is a $60 application fee for the Earth and Environmental Sciences Graduate Program.
-If you have any difficulty accessing this application, you can email us at email@example.com.
+There is a $70 application fee for applying to the Department of Earth and Environmental Sciences (EES) graduate programs.
+If you have any difficulty accessing this application, please email the department at firstname.lastname@example.org.

 Please be sure to select Fall semester as your entry term.

 Admission to the EES graduate program is determined on an individual basis.
 Students with various backgrounds in science and mathematics may be admitted.

 Applicants are generally expected to have degree in a STEM field with basic training in geology, environmental science or a related field, mathematics through differential equations, and two semesters each of chemistry and physics, but this is flexible based on area of specialization.